2020 registration will open at 9am on Monday, October 21st, 2019.

 The course and finish line will close at 3:00PM for all events.

-Please note: There is no Early Start available; all Marathon participants will start at 8:00AM.
+Please note: There is no Early Start.
+All Marathon participants start at 8:00AM.

 Pre-Race Expo ➤Marathon

 Bib numbers and other race materials must be picked up at our Pre-Race Health & Fitness Expo, located at the Atlantic Oceanside Hotel's event center.
 Expo hours are as follows:

 Address: 119 Eden Street, Bar Harbor, Maine 04609

 There is no day of race registration or bib number pick-up.
 Please plan accordingly.

 Bib Numbers ➤Marathon